 - Gait: ability to bear weight

 Radiographs (A-P, lateral, and sunrise views) are generally ordered to assess for fractures.
-In the case of a chronic MCL tear, there may be evidence of a calcification of the proximal MCL (Pelligrini-Stieda Syndrome).
+In chronic MCL tears, there may be evidence of a calcification of the proximal MCL (Pellegrini-Stieda Syndrome).
 Stress radiograph may be obtained to evaluate for instability.
-Stress radiographs for an MCL injury may be completed with valgus stress at 20 degrees of flexion where the gap help elucidate injury severeity:8
+Stress radiographs for an MCL injury may be completed with valgus stress at 20 degrees of flexion to help visualize a gap that can help with ligament grading9

 - < 3.2 mm = no injury or grade 1-2 injury